jasonmccreary/blog-posts/2011-09-14-installing-siege-mac-os-x-lion.md

 One result looked promising.
 I attempted to run *Step 1* on the command line.
 Error.
 If *Step 1* fails, move on.

 To step back, [siege][1] is an http load testing and benchmarking utility.
 Lately I&rsquo;ve taken a strong interest in benchmarking my web applications.
 Mainly because I am developing APIs and using WordPress (which is notorious for being slow under server load).
-Although `ab` (Apache Benchmark) comes bundled with `apache` (which is preinstalled on Mac OS X), I&rsquo;ve been hearing a lot about `siege` at conferences.
+Although `ab` (Apache Benchmark) comes bundled with `apache` (which is pre-installed on Mac OS X), I&rsquo;ve been hearing a lot about `siege` at conferences.
 As any [good developer][2] should, I wanted to tinker with it myself.

 ## Installing siege